 Teaching staff at Coalway Community Infant School constantly monitor the learning, needs and progress of all children through regular, on-going assessment and review.
-Progress is consistently assessed, tracked and monitored by the teaching staff, Assessment leader, Head Teacher and Special Educational Needs and Disabilities Co-ordinator (SENCO).
-(At Coalway Infants, Miss Roberts is the SENCO).
-If a child is finding it difficult to achieve within age-expected levels or if progress within a specific area of learning is not as we would expect, the Class Teacher/Assessment leader will discuss this with the SENCO.
+Progress is consistently assessed, tracked and monitored by the teaching staff, Assessment leader, Head Teacher and Special Educational Needs and Disabilities Co-ordinator (SENDCo).
+(At Coalway Infants, the Head Teacher Mrs Hamilton is also the SENDCo).
+If a child is finding it difficult to achieve within age-expected levels or if progress within a specific area of learning is not as we would expect, the Class Teacher/Assessment leader will discuss this with the SENDCo.
 Concerns will be shared with parents and additional assessments/observations/ interventions/support/targets will then be put in place as necessary.
 As required, outside agency and specialist support may be sought to identify specific needs (for example, Speech Therapists or the Advisory Teaching Service).